Drone delays Seahawks game; Tyler Lockett leaves briefly with ‘crook’ in neck

 Sidney Jones IV a surprise inactive

-Seattle’s list of inactive players for Sunday’s game against Atlanta included one surprise — cornerback Sidney Jones IV, who entered training camp as the starter at left cornerback.
+Seattle’s list of inactive players for Sunday included one surprise — cornerback Sidney Jones IV, who entered training camp as the starter at left cornerback.

-Jones missed time during training camp with a concussion and did not play in any of Seattle’s three preseason games which allowed Michael Jackson to emerge as the starter at left corner.
+Jones missed time during training camp with a concussion and did not play in any of Seattle’s three preseason games, which allowed Michael Jackson to emerge as the starter at left corner.

 But Jones has been healthy for the regular season.
-He was active for the win over Denver and played 12 snaps, and then was active last week against the 49ers, though he did not play.
+He was active for the victory over Denver and played 12 snaps, and then was active last week against the 49ers, though he did not play.
 Sunday he was inactive with the Seahawks instead using Xavier Crawford and Isaiah Dunn — each acquired since Aug.
 31 — as backups, instead, behind starters Jackson and Tariq Woolen, and nickel corner Coby Bryant.
-Seattle may have preferred Dunn and Crawford to play on special teams.
+Seattle might have preferred Dunn and Crawford to play on special teams.

 But that left Jones, whose $3.56 million cap hit this year is the most for any cornerback on the team, as an apparently healthy scratch — he did not show up on the injury report at any time during the week.

-Asked about Jones this on Wednesday Carroll had said, “Sid is back and ready to go.
+Asked about Jones last Wednesday Carroll said, “Sid is back and ready to go.
 He’s sitting in the third spot ready to jump in there.
 The guys have just done well and we’re just pushing those guys to see how long they can keep rolling and Sid is ready to go.
 He’s frustrated about that.
 It’s just the way it is right now.
 Mike has done a really nice job and Tariq has done a really nice job starting out.
 I think they’re going to continue and get better, but he’s ready to go.”

 The other inactives were cornerbacks Justin Coleman and Artie Burns, safety Joey Blount, defensive lineman Shelby Harris, receiver Dareke Young and offensive lineman Jake Curhan.

-Harris had been ruled out earlier due to a glute injury and a personal matter, Blount is also dealing with a hamstring and was listed as doubtful, and Coleman has a calf injury and also was listed as doubtful.
-Blount and Coleman were also inactive last week.
+Harris had been ruled out earlier due to a glute injury and a personal matter.
+Blount also is dealing with a hamstring and was listed as doubtful, and Coleman has a calf injury and was listed as doubtful.
+Blount and Coleman were inactive last week.

 The others were healthy scratches, but Burns didn’t return to practice until this week after missing most of the preseason and the first two games with a groin injury.